NewValleyChurch/documentation-theme-jekyll/pages/building/how_to_set_the_thermostats.md

 ---
-title: "How To: Set The Thermostats"
+title: "How To Set The Thermostats"
 layout: page
 comments: true
 permalink: how-to-set-the-thermostats.html